The Fed Could Cut Rates Again. What Should Savers Do About CDs and High-Yield Accounts?

 If you don’t already have a high-yield savings account, it’s still worth getting one, even after the recent drop in savings rates.
 Keeping your cash in a high-yield savings account is an easy way to maximize your savings through compound interest, and rates are still much, much higher than rates you’d find on standard savings or checking accounts.

 Keep in mind that high-yield savings accounts have variable interest rates, meaning the APY on your account will fluctuate based on the market.
 Because of this, you won’t be able to lock in rates.
-However, savings rates will fall gradually over the coming months, instead of falling off immediately — so take advantage of high APYs while you still can.
+However, savings rates might fall gradually over the coming months, instead of falling off immediately — so take advantage of high APYs while you still can.

 If you already have a high-yield savings account, now's a good time to check your rates and potentially shop around for an account that will let you earn even more.